 Resembling a pair of delicate chandeliers dangling from the ceiling, My House, My Tomb is a sculptural diptych “drawn” with industrial materials, including chains and fiberglass, but the primary medium is light.

 Like much of Brooklyn-based artist Afruz Amighi’s work, My House, My Tomb is inspired by monumental religious architecture — in this case the Taj Mahal — which she understands as places of refuge and solace.
-With one hanging structure made of steel and its twin constructed of steel clothed with black mesh, Amighi evokes a history that never came to pass: the pairing of a black mausoleum for Shah Jahan with the shining white Taj Mahal he built as his wife’s tomb.
+With one hanging structure made of steel and its twin constructed of steel clothed with black mesh, Amighi evokes a history that never came to pass: the pairing of a black mausoleum for Shah Jahan with the shining white Taj Mahal that served as his wife’s tomb.

 Strikingly illuminated, the hanging sculpture casts dramatic shadows on the surrounding Beaux-Arts style vaults and columns of the museum loggia.
 Viewed in this setting, the work evokes questions about the relationships between planar geometry and three-dimensional space, Islamic and Western architecture, and absence and presence.
+Enthusiasts of architecture and history may find it an intriguing study in cross-cultural styles.
+For visitors reckoning with loss, it may also serve as a space for contemplation and healing.

 My House, My Tomb is the first Fang Family Launchpad installation.